CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 ---
 # {{< param title >}}

 The prerequisites required for each server role (as described in [Architecture][]) are laid out in this guide.
-These must be considered before undertaking installation.
+These must be considered before undertaking the installation.

 ## Hardware Requirements